rlp81/CoalOS/README.md

 # About
 Code written by rlp81 (Coal#7238 on Discord), README written by and an object of shame of tehfrutcak1, and license / legal-ness thing done by the incredible Nomagno.

-Please don't use this, please
+Please don't use this, please.
 I beg of you.
 It is so bad.
 I wish I could hide the repo but I lack the perms to do so.